czenon1/VNC-Xtenders/README.md

+Work in progress - inital state of the project.
 # Tutorial

 Do you have any old **Android tablet** at home?
 Then you have a new **second screen** for your laptop!
 With this tutorial you will be able to use any Android device to extend your screen on Linux.
 For this purpose we are going to use a wireless connection, but it can also be done through a [USB cable](#adb-support).
 The tutorial seems very long but it is because I will explain each step in detail so that anyone can follow it.